UMaine names its 2017 Outstanding Graduating Students

 The University of Maine has named its Outstanding Graduating Students for 2017.

 Donald Bistri, Outstanding Graduating International Student in the College of Engineering

 Donald Bistri of Tirana, Albania is a mechanical engineering major who has been a student research assistant for two years in the Advanced Structures and Composites Center (ASCC).
 At UMaine, his honors included the Alton S. and Adelaide B. Hamm College of Engineering Scholarship.
-At ASCC, Bistri’s research focused on the structure of a hypersonic inflatable aerodynamic decelerator (HIAD) technology developed by NASA to enable spaceship to carry astronauts and heavy loads to explore Mars.
+At ASCC, Bistri’s research focused on the structure of a hypersonic inflatable aerodynamic decelerator (HIAD) technology developed by NASA to enable spaceships to carry astronauts and heavy loads to explore Mars.
 He also was a research assistant in the Alfond W2 Ocean Engineering Lab.
 His capstone project involves the modeling and fabrication of a lightweight autonomous land drone to address the need for a cost-effective, safe method for patrolling borders.
 When not in the research lab or in class, Bistri is on the field as part of the Friday Night Soccer Club.
 He has been a mathematics tutor, and a grading assistant in the departments of mechanical engineering and mathematics and statistics.
 Bistri has been awarded a full scholarship to pursue a master’s degree in aerospace engineering at Georgia Institute of Technology.

 Chad Caron, Outstanding Graduating Student in the Division of Lifelong Learning